procore-oss/ruby-sdk/README.md

   client.get("projects")

 rescue Procore::RateLimitError => e
-  # Raised when a token reaches it's request limit for the current time period.
+  # Raised when a token reaches its request limit for the current time period.
   # If you are receiving this error then you are making too many requests
   # against the Procore API.